y-games-hello/ultimate-base-project-docs/Documentation/manual/services/factory.md

 ---

-## ✅ Use Cases

-- Inject services into plain C# objects
-- Register objects to update services
-- Auto-bind event handlers
+## 🏆 Best Practices
+- Decouple your architecture by implementing more interfaces
-- Apply configuration data
+-

-This system helps decouple your architecture and removes boilerplate setup code.